Andrew011002/Logistic-Regression/README.md

 ## Notebooks

 - **Cats vs Dogs Classifier**: This notebook guides you through data preprocessing and preparation, model initialization, setting up hyperparameters, and the training and testing phases.
 You'll witness the model achieving an accuracy rate of 99%.
-Access the notebook here: [cats-vs-dogs-classifier.ipynb](link-to-your-notebook).
+Access the notebook here: [cats-vs-dogs-classifier.ipynb](https://github.com/Andrew011002/Logistic-Regression/blob/master/cats_vs_dogs.ipynb)).

 ---

 ## Contributing

 - **Issues**: Open issues to document enhancements, bugs, or other topics relevant to this repository.
-Refer to the [Issues page](<your-repo-link>/issues) to begin.
+Refer to the [Issues page](https://github.com/Andrew011002/Logistic-Regression/issues) to begin.

 - **Pull Requests**: Contribute by implementing your own improvements.
 This can range from bug fixes to more substantial changes.
 Link your pull requests to related open issues when possible.
-Navigate to the [Pull Requests page](<your-repo-link>/pulls) to start.
+Navigate to the [Pull Requests page](https://github.com/Andrew011002/Logistic-Regression/pulls) to start.

 ---